 “While many people say I was very brave to make such a radical career change, I didn’t really see it that way and I’ve never regretted it.
 I was 54, I longed to do something more physically active and I liked the idea of working with people who loved their gardens while doing my own small bit to combat global warming.
 It was either now or never.”

 Her advice to others who might feel stuck doing something that isn’t “them” is to take the plunge and follow their gut feeling.
 “Life is full of opportunities—new doors open and all sorts of unexpected things happen.
 Follow your interests and take a chance.
 It would be sad to look back and say, ‘I wish I’d done that’.”

-And the good news for anyone thinking of following in Linda’s horticultural footsteps is that the Certificate III in Horticulture is one of the 30 tuition-free priority TAFE courses announced by the Government in the 2018-2019 Budget.
-Courses start in February 2019.
+And the good news for anyone thinking of following in Linda’s horticultural footsteps is that the Certificate III in Horticulture is one of the 30 tuition-free priority TAFE courses.
 For more information contact the TAFE and Training Line on 131 823.